 Budgeting may be a chore, but it’s a critical one.
 With a good budget, you’ll always have enough to meet your needs, put money into a rainy day fund, and finally have extra left over for spending.
 As the experts at Debt.org say, a budget lays the groundwork for your finances.

 A budget helps you make the most of your money, which is critical when you have a fixed amount coming in.
-Finally, it helps you prioritize, reduces stress, and gives you a sense of control.
+Finally, it helps you prioritize, manage debt, reduces stress, and gives you a sense of control.
 Ideally, you should budget monthly or quarterly.

 Start a business